-Tennessee ghost story about one boy’s quest to find out where the strange noises in the local cemetery are coming from. adapted from folklore by Jim McAmis with Craig Dominey.
+Tennessee creature story about one boy’s quest to find out where the strange noises in the local cemetery are coming from.

 Tom McBride missed his Grandpa terribly.
 Well, he wasn’t really his Grandpa.
 You see, Tom was an orphan growing up in the hard scrabble Tennessee hills during the Depression.
 At age 12, both his parents drank bad milk from a cow and died.
 He would’ve been in a lot of trouble were it not for Benjamin Franklin Farley, an old farmer across the holler who agreed to take Tom in.
 “Mr. Ben,” as the townspeople called him, was getting up in years, and really needed a young man to help out around the farm.

 As the years went by, Tom and Mr. Ben grew very close.
 Mr. Ben told Tom to call him “Grandpa,” and Tom always loved him like one.
 Tom was thankful that he and Grandpa got to share many special moments together before he died – swapping tall tales by a crackling fire, fishing for trout in the cool mountain streams, riding horses across the misty mountain ridges at dawn.
 But before Tom knew it, a week before his 17th birthday, Grandpa silently and peacefully passed away in his sleep.